-21.8 All competitors must observe a shutdown period of twenty-one consecutive days during the months of March and/or April.
+21.8 All competitors must observe a shutdown period of sixty-three thirty-five consecutive days during the months of March, April, and/or May and/or June.
 Each competitor must notify the FIA of their intended shutdown period no later than 24 hours prior to its commencement.